 Also, 105 journalists died covering the war—more than in any other conflict in world history.
 Several are still missing.

-Vietnam was nothing if not intense.
+Vietnam was nothing, if not intense.
 For example, Pentagon figures show that the average infantryman in the Pacific theater saw about 40 days of actual combat in four years during World War II.
-In Vietnam, the average infantryman saw about 240 days of action in one year—a fact directly attributable to the helicopter, which allowed for a much more rapid troop deployment.
+In Vietnam, the average infantryman saw about 240 days of action in one year—a fact directly attributable to the helicopter, which allowed for much more rapid troop deployment.

 Then there are the MIAs—the 2,211 Americans still unaccounted for in Southeast Asia, including 1,651 in Vietnam.

 The dollar cost of the war: More than $165 billion—a figure which includes the loss of 3,689 fixed-wing aircraft, 4,857 helicopters, and 15 million tons of ammunition.

 In Vietnam, the impact of America’s involvement in the war was even more conspicuous: 3 million Vietnamese killed, including 1 million North Vietnamese and Viet Cong soldiers; 250,000 South Vietnamese soldiers; and 2 million civilians, according to Vietnam’s Ministry of Labor, War Invalids, and Social Affairs.
 More than 600,000 North Vietnamese and Viet Cong troops were wounded.
 In comparison, 500,000 South Vietnamese troops were injured, and 2 million civilians on both sides were crippled by mines, artillery fire, chemical defoliants, bombings, and the general mayhem of war.

 In early April, I had driven my rented jeep to a town called Phouc Hiep and found myself in the middle of a rice paddy along with a handful of other reporters when a firefight broke out between ARVN (South Vietnamese) and North Vietnamese troops.